kasrababaei/swift-notes/design-pattern.md

 It is simple and straightforward.
 The passed value would be immutable.
 But there's a "superset" problem.
 Parents must have superset of all their descendants' dependencies.
-Lastly, challenging for foundational dependencies (e.g., storage, networking, and analytics).
+Also, challenging for foundational dependencies (e.g., storage, networking, and analytics).
 Lastly, static functions, protocols and extensions don't have initializer.

 The compile-time safety means there's no need to deal with codes like this and